swharden/SWHarden.com/content/blog2/2010-06-23-insights-into-ffts-imaginary-numbers-and-accurate-spectrographs.md

 tags: ["qrss", "python", "obsolete"]
 ---

-# Insights Into FFTs, Imaginary Numbers, and Accurate Spectrographs

 __I'm attempting to thoroughly re-write the data assessment__ portions of my QRSS VD software, and rather than rushing to code it (like I did last time) I'm working hard on every step trying to optimize the code.
 I came across some notes I made about Fast Fourier Transformations from the first time I coded the software, and though I'd post some code I found helpful.
 Of particular satisfaction is an email I received from Alberto, I2PHD, the creator of Argo (the "gold standard" QRSS spectrograph software for Windows).
 In it he notes: